Kiyosh31/ms-ecommerce/README.md

 # Documentation

-Yo can find the `Postman` collection and some other documents on this repo's wiki once i finished the development
+Yo can find the `Postman` collection, design docs and some other documents on this repo's wiki once i finished the development